kratiuk/commentlinking/README.md

 1. Open VS Code Output panel (`View > Output`)
 2. Select "Comment Linking" from the dropdown
 3. Watch real-time indexing progress and timing information

 ---

-<h3 align="center">🧪 Development & Testing</h3>

-To test changes during development:

-1. Press `F5` to launch Extension Development Host
-2. Make changes to the code and save
-3. In the test window, run `Developer: Reload Window` to see updates

-To build and install the extension manually:

-1. Install all dependencies: `pnpm install`
-2. Build the extension package: `pnpm package`
-3. Install the generated `.vsix` file in VS Code: `Extensions > Install from VSIX...`

----